aristanetworks/avd/ansible_collections/arista/avd/docs/installation/collection-installation.md

 ### Python requirements installation

-Python requirements can be installed with the `pip install pyavd[ansible]`.
+Python requirements can be installed with the `pip install "pyavd[ansible]"`.
 The installed version of PyAVD **must** match the version of the `arista.avd` collection.

 See the [collection installation](#install-collection-from-ansible-galaxy) section for details of each installation method.